 Here is the stained front door from inside the entryway.
 And, yes, the white trim around the stained door was an existing eyesore.

-Painting the interior side of the stained front door made the space brighter.
+New hardware to match the closet door hardware finished the look.
+Painting the interior side of the stained front door made the entry so much brighter.

 With a brighter space, I decided to move this Pottery Barn dresser to the entry.

 Look at the before and after side-by-side photo.
 Painting the stained doors made a huge difference in a matter of hours and a 1/2 gallon of paint.
 If you want to do a deep dive on the prep details, check out my go-to handyman,